stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 Notes:

-- As usual we have omitted equality, hash and to-string methods.
+- The axis event returns the same value for both methods.

-- All events are required to implement the X and Y coordinate even if they do not require them - this probably seems a bit pointless and not a very object-orientated design.
-We did try other approaches using generics, double-dispatch, etc. but the end result was always ugly (from both the perspective of the code and the client), at least this one is simple.
+- The mouse wheel generates axis _increments_ whereas a joystick throttle (for example) generates _absolute_ axis values.

-- For the axis event type we return the same value for both coordinates.
+> All events implement the X and Y coordinates even if they are not required which is not very object orientated - we did try other approaches using generics, double-dispatching, etc. but the results were always ugly, at least this one is simple.

-#### Device
+### Device

-Next we define a device:
+Next we define the device:

 ```java
 interface Device {